Lunastryke/go-lib/mailer/README.md

 # Mailer

-This module is a wrapper around mailing functions to make initialisation easier and to introduce added safety
+This module is a wrapper around mailing functions to make initialisation easier and to introduce added safety such as rate limiting